Skip to main content

 SSL_CONNECTIONS_ONLY YES

 3. Launch two different CMD shells and run these two commands in each of the CMD shells to set environment variables in both.
+These enable client certificate-based authentication.

-set CTSSL_CLIENT_CERTIFICATE=admin.pem
+set CTSSL_CLIENT_CERTIFICATE=admin_client.pem

-set CTSSL_CLIENT_KEY=admin.key
+set CTSSL_CLIENT_KEY=admin_client.pem

 Verify connections

-Append ^fssltcp to the server name to request an SSL-enabled connection for an ISAM connection.
+These commands append ^fssltcp to the server name to request an SSL-enabled connection for an ISAM connection.
 In these examples, you may need to change FCEDGEMQ to match the ctsrvr.cfg SERVER_NAME value of your MQ server.

 Be sure to use quotes on the command line.